neosoft-webwerks/android-code-style/README.md

-# Installing the google styleguide settings in intellij/android studio
+# Installing the google styleguide in intellij/android studio

 ***Installing the coding style settings in Intellij***